Dane Bank Primary School

 There are times when this structure does not suit the learning which takes place.
 It might be at the start of a unit where the teacher chooses to use manipulatives for the whole session, the children might be engaged in an activity outside or they may be playing games to support their Maths learning.

-As an additional element to their daily Maths curriculum lessons, our children in Reception, Year 1 and Year 2 also participate in a 15 minute Mastering Number session 4 days a week.
+As an additional element to their daily Maths curriculum lessons, our children in Reception, Year 1, Year 2, Year 4 and Year 5 also participate in a 15 minute Mastering Number session 4 days a week.
 The Mastering Number materials have been developed by the National Centre for Excellence in the Teaching of Mathematics (NCETM) and runs alongside the main Maths curriculum.
-The sessions aim to secure firm foundations in the development of good number sense for all children from Reception through to Year 1 and Year 2.
-The aim over time is that children will leave KS1 with fluency in calculation and a confidence and flexibility with number.
+The sessions aim to secure firm foundations in the development of good number sense for all children from Reception through to Year 1 and Year 2 and in to Key Stage Two.
+The aim over time is that children will develop strong fluency in calculation and a confidence and flexibility with number.
 Attention will be given to key knowledge and understanding needed in Reception classes, and progression through KS1 to support success in the future.

 reception mastering number overview.pdf